Kfar Ahim: History

-The moshav was founded in 1949 by Jewish immigrants from Poland and Romania on land that had belonged to the depopulated Palestinian village of Qastina.
+The moshav was founded in 1949 by Jewish immigrants from Poland and Romania, at a site just northwest of the former depopulated Palestinian village of Qastina.
 It was named for two brothers who were killed during the 1948 Arab–Israeli War, Zvi and Efraim Guber, sons of Mordecai and Rivka Guber from the nearby moshav of Kfar Warburg.

 Notable natives of Kfar Ahim include politicians Benny Gantz and Israel Katz.